Canon 300D vs 400D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Canon EOS 400D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 300D and the 400D have been discontinued, but can regularly be found used on eBay.
+Both the 300D and the 400D have been discontinued, but can regularly be found used on ebay.
 The 300D was replaced by the Canon 350D, while the 400D was followed by the Canon 450D.
+Further information on the features and operation of the 300D and 400D can be found, respectively, in the Canon 300D Manual (free pdf) or the online Canon 400D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 300D and the Canon 400D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 300D: